Filter by:

 2 “And now is not Boaz our kinsman, with whose maids you were?
 Behold, he winnows barley at the threshing floor tonight.
 3 “Wash yourself therefore, and anoint yourself and put on your best clothes, and go down to the threshing floor; but do not make yourself known to the man until he has finished eating and drinking.
 4 “And it shall be when he lies down, that you shall notice the place where he lies, and you shall go and uncover his feet and lie down; then he will tell you what you shall do.”
 (Ruth 3)

 As a kinsman, Boaz, the bachelor, was possibly divinely positioned to fulfill his obligation to the Law by marrying the widow, Ruth.
-So, what did Naomi propose to possibly set up a future marriage?
+So, what did Naomi propose to perhaps set up a future marriage?

-First, she had done some recon work and knew precisely where Boaz would be that particular night.
-He was not always on the threshing floor, but he would on this particular evening.
+First, she did some recon work and knew precisely where Boaz would be that particular night.
+He was not always on the threshing floor, but he would on this specific evening.
 Smart woman.
 I am sure you have heard the saying, “Let go and let God.”
 That is far from biblical.
 When God moves profoundly and purposefully in your life, you, like Naomi, cannot sit idly by.
 However, like Abraham, Moses, or Joshua, you must courageously move out in faith for what it appears God is promoting.
 This counsel is a significant statement that Naomi’s tragedy is moving toward triumph because she sees the loving hand of her loyal Lord at work.

 Third, Naomi wanted Ruth to remain hidden near the threshing floor and only come out and lie down at Boaz’s feet after he finished eating and drinking and settled down for the night.
 How could Ruth hide?
 That is simple.
 Large piles of grain would be stacked all over the place, and men typically reclined on them to sleep so they could be quickly awakened in case a thief showed up.